chill04/shop_inventory_project/README.md

     -AboutController.java, line 6-11, creates new class AboutController for page links;

 Prompt E)
     com/example/demo/bootstrap/BootStrapData.java, lines 42-96, creates 5 new parts;
     -BootStrapData.java, lines 79, creates 'inventoryCheck' boolean set to false;
     -BootStrapData.java, lines 80-82, iterates through parts repository; changes inventoryCheck to true if any are found;
     -BootStrapData.java, lines 108-110, iterates through products repository; changes inventoryCheck to true if any are found;
     -BootStrapData.java, lines 119-130, if inventoryCheck is false, products & parts are added to repositories.

+Prompt F)
+    new file: src/main/resources/templates/buy-now.html;
+    -controllers/AddProductController.java, line 171-191, creates new controller and method for buy-now .
+Checks product inventory and if zero, creates failure message.
+If >0, creates success message and reduces item inventory by 1.
+    -buy-now.html, line 9, creates display for success/failure message from controller;
+    -mainscreen.html, line 86, adds button for 'buy now' to product table;